Acronyms

 - Thrombolysis

 - Small studies have suggested that thrombolysis may decrease the risk of post-thrombotic syndrome.
-However, a study published in 2017 found that CDT did not reduce the risk of post-thrombotic syndrome, but it did increase the risk of major bleeding.
+However, a large study (N=692) published in 2017 found that adding catheter-directed thrombolysis to anticoagulation had no effect on the incidence of post-thrombotic syndrome, but it did increase the risk of major bleeding.
 [PMID 29211671]

 - 2021 ACCP recommendations